 2. Storing: Cool then place in an airtight container.
 For a quick reheat, use the microwave, or otherwise reheat in the oven.
-These also freeze well once cooked.
+These also freeze well once cooked, thaw then reheat at 180C/350F for about 5 minutes.
 Can be made ahead, form balls, then refrigerate (not freeze), then bake later.

 3. Pictured in the photo in post with: Lemon Rice Pilaf and quick sautéed kale (tear off a few handfuls of kale, rip leaves off the tough centre stem, tear into bite size pieces.
 Saute in a bit of oil with a handful of pre shredded carrots (I always have Just Veg from Woolies on hand), season with S&P and finish with a sprinkle of crushed almonds.

 4. GLUTEN FREE OPTION: Sub breadcrumbs with 3/4 cup almond meal.